Uranium in Niger

 At the end of 2013 Areva reported 20,000 tU inferred resources for a 100% owned Arlit concession.

 Production in 2021 was 1996 tU with an average grade of 1.81%.
-There are plans in 2022 to decarbonize the Somair site through the construction of a photovoltaic plant.
+There were plans in 2022 to decarbonize the Somair site through the construction of a photovoltaic plant.

 COMINAK: Akouta, Akola, Afasto/Ebba